Updated: Jun 10

 Asking the wrong customer at the wrong time can lead to negative reviews.

-You should be asking for reviews at "strategic moments" along the customer journey.
+Instead, be intentional by asking for reviews at strategic or "key moments" in the customer journey.
 (Hubspot)

 Here are a few potential "key moments" during an insurance customer's journey: